cloudfoundry/ibm-websphere-liberty-buildpack/docs/util-repositories.md

 ## Usage

-The main class used when dealing with a repository is [`LibertyBuildpack::Repository::ConfiguredItem`][].
-It provides a single method that is used to resolve a specific version to the URI containing the binary as well as a URI containing the License.
+[`LibertyBuildpack::Repository::ConfiguredItem`][] is used when dealing with a repository.
+It provides a single method to resolve:

+* A specific version to the URI containing the binary
+* A URI containing the License.

 ```ruby
 # Finds an instance of the file based on the configuration.